brunovmartini/projects-core-service/README.md

 # Projects-Core-Service

-**Projects-Core-Service** is a web application written in Flask for managing users, projects and tasks registrations.
+**Projects-Core-Service** is a web application created with Flask for managing users, projects and tasks.

 ### Requirements 📋